hennelly/Asia_wide_wolf_genomics/05_Phylogenomics/01_Autosomes/README.md

 - Select 20,000kb length segments at 5,000 random region -> [02_ASTRAL_selectrandom.sh](/05_Phylogenomics/01_Autosomes/02_ASTRAL_selectrandom.sh)
     - I then cd into the directory where all the random regions are located, and did 'ls > regions.txt'.
 This gives me a list of regions so I can run an array

+- Subset the vcf files to include only the 20,000kb length segments at 5,000 random regions -> [03_ASTRAL_subset5000regions.sh](/05_Phylogenomics/01_Autosomes/03_ASTRAL_subset5000regions.sh)